 Can I Apply For Both Early Retirement And Disability Benefits At The Same Time?

-Posted on behalf of Phillips Disability, P.C. on Aug 28, 2015 in SSD
+Posted on behalf of Dayes Law Firm PC on Aug 28, 2015 in SSD

 If you have a mental or physical disability that prevents you from working and are between 62 to 65 years of age, you could qualify for Social Security Disability (SSD).
 You may also apply for early Social Security retirement benefits.
 Visit the Social Security website to find out what your full retirement age is.

-A Phoenix Social Security Disability benefits lawyer at Phillips Disability can help to get the benefits you need.
+A Phoenix Social Security Disability benefits lawyer at Dayes Law Firm PC can help to get the benefits you need.
 We offer free consultations and do not get paid unless you are approved.
 If your claim has been denied, contact us today.

 Remember, if you make the decision to receive early retirement, your monthly benefits are reduced a fraction of a percent for each month before your full retirement age.
 Which means you will receive fewer benefits than if you had waited until full retirement age.
 You may think that once your reach full retirement age the penalty will be removed.
 It is not.